 Alcona is another area of Northeast Michigan named by Henry Schoolcraft.
 Just like Alpena, he combined several different language syllables together to form Alcona.
 By combining Arabic, Greek, Latin, and Native American syllables, Alcona translates to “The Fine/Excellent Plain” or “The Woodland Opening”.
 However, other sources we’ve found state that ‘Alcona’ is the Chippewa word for “The Favored Land”.

 This gorgeous state park that lies on the coast of Lake Huron just south of Ossineke also doubles as a Designated Dark Sky Preserve.
 A designation only fit to areas that meet the low-level light pollution standards by the state of Michigan.
 Formerly called Alpena State Park, the name was later changed to Negwegon in 1970 after local author and historian Gerald Haltiner proposed a name change.
 Haltiner believed the patriotic and brave Chief Neg-wa-gon, who lived on the land and befriended the new white settlers, deserved to be honored by the park.
 In fact, Chief Neg-wa-gon was so true to his American flag, that twice he stood up to British soldiers when they asked him to take down his flag.
 He responded, “Negwagon is the friend of the Americans, he has but one heart, and one flag, if you take either, you shall take both.”
 (Haltiner, p.
-86) *side note: spelling of our park is “Negwegon”, and spelling of the Indian Chief is “Negwagon”.
+86) *side note: spelling of our park is “Negwegon”, and spelling of the Chief is “Negwagon”.

 The section of US 23 that lies between Alpena and Ossineke can be either a beautiful or a treacherous stretch of road, depending on the season.
 It offers scenic views of Lake Huron in the warm months and slippery conditions in the icy winter months.
 There are 2 different background stories to Squaw Bay’s name- one by the Natives and one by the white settlers in the area.
-The Indian’s account of Squaw Bay comes from a lovely Indian Maiden named Birdsong.
+The Native American account of Squaw Bay comes from a lovely Indian Maiden named Birdsong.
 Unfortunately, Birdsong lost the love of her life in the unforgiving waters of Lake Huron and for a year she wept and mourned for her Standing Bear.
 A year from Standing Bear’s disappearance, Birdsong went on her usual mournful walk and never returned.
 However, her wailing was still heard by tribe members long after her disappearance and thus it was named “Mourning Squaw Bay”.

 No, this river is not named after the Devil himself, but rather for the conditions it left the mail carriers with.
 The mail carriers back in the days of the early settlements would go from north to south along the river with dog teams, carrying much-anticipated mail to the settlers in each area.
 During the spring and fall the shores along the river were difficult to get through due to the swampy conditions, and thus the French mail carriers named this river “Reviere Au Diable”, aka Devils River.
 The name stuck and we still call it Devils River to this day.